-- 2. The current population estimate for the Bicknell's Thrush in Canada is between 40,570 and 49,258 birds, and it was previously estimated that approximately 1,200 breed in NB and NS (HELP Report, March 2012). - 3.
-No changes have been made to the special management practices for Bicknell's Thrush as issued by Bird Studies Canada. - 4.
+- 1. A total of 307 hectares of forest stands was thinned in the BITH Critical Habitat Area as per DNRR approval.
+Thinning occurred only after August 10th when nests are inactive by the end of July. - 2.
+In the summer of 2021, 33 Audio Recording Units (ARUs) were deployed by PHP and DNR in the working forest area south of Cape Breton Highlands National Park.
+Based on the software CallSeeker, bicknell's thrust was detected 11 times at nine of the 33 ARU sites.
+Follow-up ARU surveys are being conducted in 2022. - 3.
+ARU data will be used to better understand habitat needs of Bicknell's Thrush, so appropriate management decisions can be made regarding forest management. - 4.
+The current population estimate for the Bicknell's Thrush in Canada is between 40,570 and 49,258 birds, and it was previously estimated that approximately 1,200 breed in NB and NS (HELP Report, March 2012). - 5.
+No changes have been made to the special management practices for Bicknell's Thrush as issued by Bird Studies Canada. - 6.
 In March 2012, Bird Studies Canada released a 10-year summary report of their High Elevation Landbird Program.
-The results for Bicknell's Thrush monitoring found that the sampling intensity was not enough to detect statistically significant trends in population and habitat use. - 5.
-In 2012-13, Bird Studies Canada refined HELP, using a Generalized Random Tessalation Stratified sampling design to randomly select routes and increase sampling intensity in Cape Breton, thus enabling them to meet international, national and regional information needs (HELP Report, March 2012). - 6.
+The results for Bicknell's Thrush monitoring found that the sampling intensity was not enough to detect statistically significant trends in population and habitat use. - 7.
+In 2012-13, Bird Studies Canada refined HELP, using a Generalized Random Tessalation Stratified sampling design to randomly select routes and increase sampling intensity in Cape Breton, thus enabling them to meet international, national and regional information needs (HELP Report, March 2012). - 8.
 In July 2020, the federal Bicknell's Thrush Recovery Strategy was finalized.
-The definition of critical habitat for bicknell's thrush is provided for Nova Scotia, which will help guide habitat management for bicknell's thrush in Nova Scotia. - 7.
+The definition of critical habitat for bicknell's thrush is provided for Nova Scotia, which will help guide habitat management for bicknell's thrush in Nova Scotia. - 9.
 On PHP's Crown license area, there are 66 locations in ACCDC's sensitive species dataset dated July 2020 (no change from 2019).
 These locations range in observation dates from 1987 to 2013 (see below map).